fastify/fastify-redis/README.md

 ### Accessing the Dragonfly Client

-Once you have registered your plugin, you can access the Redis client via `fastify.dragonfly`.
+Once you have registered your plugin, you can access the Dragonfly client via `fastify.dragonfly`.

 The client is automatically closed when the fastify instance is closed.